The Ultimate Guide to Stores for Baby, Toddler, and Children’s Clothes and Products in Japan

 Mercari

 This is an online retailer that offers a lot of new as well as second-hand products, such as clothing and toys.
-We used it a few times to sell items that our daughter grew out of and also once to buy a brand-new Fisher-Price toy that was much more expensive on Rakuten, so you can find some pretty amazing deals on there.
+We have been using this site to purchase items as well as sell ones that our daughter no longer uses.
+Once we got a brand-new Fisher-Price toy that was much more expensive on Rakuten, so you can find some pretty amazing deals on Mercari.

 Yahoo Auction